anafisa/Real-Time-Gesture-Recognition/README.md

 Gesture recognition is rather challenging task as hands always are in motion, change angles and overlap each other, so the natural perception of hands in real time is a difficult task for computer vision.

-The aim of the course work is to create machine learning model that recognizes and classifies hand gestures in real time.
+The aim of this work is to create machine learning model that recognizes and classifies hand gestures in real time.
 To achieve this goal, it was necessary to solve a number of tasks:
 1. Study and analyze existing approaches to the problem of gesture recognition;
 2. Analyze and prepare initial data for training models;
 3. Apply various methods of image classification to solve the problem;